obtusecoder/DNSBenckmark/README.md

 ## Security & Privacy Notice

 - **Completely Local**: No telemetry, analytics, or metric data is transmitted outside your local machine.
-All evaluations are generated on-demand.
 - **Standard Lookups**: The script relies entirely on regular `A` record network queries using standard native operating system network libraries (`Resolve-DnsName`).